codefresh-io/docs.codefresh.io/_docs/integrations/octopus-deploy.md

 ### Log in with access token

-To use an Octopus access token for login, instead of the Octopus API key, use the `octopusdeploy-login` step.
-Using short-lived access tokens results in enhanced security.
+To authenticate with Octopus using an access token instead of an API key, use the `octopusdeploy-login` step.
+This approach enhances security by leveraging short-lived access tokens.

-The step receives an ID token as input and performs a token exchange with the Octopus server to provide an Octopus access token as a response.
+The step accepts an ID token as input, performing a token exchange with the Octopus server to generate an Octopus access token.

 ##### Usage requirements
 * Codefresh `obtain_id_token` step
-  Must be run _before_ the `octopusdeploy-login` step.
+  The `obtain_id_token` step must run _before_ the `octopusdeploy-login` step to generate the `ID_TOKEN` required by `octopusdeploy-login`.
-  `octopusdeploy-login` uses the `ID_TOKEN` from the `obtain_id_token` step.

 ```yaml
 login: